GothenburgBitFactory/tw.org/content/support/faq.md

 ### Q: How can I include the time spent on a task in a custom report?

 Total active time is not a reportable field.
-It\'s not even a field, it\'s simply aggregated from the `undo.data` file.
+It's not even a field, it's simply aggregated from the `undo.data` file.
 As such it is a faithful account of how long a task was in the active state, but that is not what is needed for time tracking.

 Proper time tracking allows for corrections, and mining the `undo.data` file does not permit corrections.